Last Updated on January 19, 2026 by Emily Hopkins

 You’re bound to face difficulties communicating in a new environment when the only language you speak is English.
 Despite being multicultural, the native language will always be spoken more.

-If you’re actively looking for a job in Spain, we recommend that you also start learning the language little by little.
-Proficiency in the Spanish language helps in surpassing the communication barriers in the professional community.
+If you’re actively seeking a job in Spain, it’s a good idea to start learning the language gradually.
+Proficiency in Spanish can help you overcome communication barriers and connect more effectively within the professional community.

 It also opens up doors to a wide range of opportunities for expats.
 Similarly, you will be able to build a professional network more easily if you open up to the culture in this way.